adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/assurance-validation/assurance-analytics-track-event.png" alt="Assurance Analytics track event" width="800"/>

-1. Now click the `Edge Bridge Request` event (**1**) in the events table
-2. Click the `RAW EVENT` dropdown (**2**) in the event details window; notice the slight differences in the payload structure as a result of the `Edge Bridge Request` event conforming to the format of an Edge event.

 1. Now select the `Edge Bridge Request` event (**1**) in the events table.
 2. Select the `RAW EVENT` dropdown (**2**) in the event details window; observe the transformation of the payload structure with the help of the Edge Bridge extension.
-The `Edge Bridge Request` event conforms to the format of an Edge event.
+The `Edge Bridge Request` event conforms to the format of an Edge Network event.

 <img src="../assets/edge-bridge-tutorial/assurance-validation/assurance-edge-bridge-track-event.png" alt="Assurance Edge Bridge track event" width="800"/>